 Where To Buy Comfrey In The UK

-You can purchase from reputable online nurseries and we recommend 9cm plants like, comfrey bocking 14 plants from Suttons here.
+You can purchase from reputable online nurseries and we recommend 9cm plants like, comfrey bocking 14 plants.
 Always choose a reputable nursery who will send you the plants in season!
 Once purchased you can easily propagate following our methods above.
 To my mind this makes comfrey a once in a lifetime investment with a free crop for life, if treated correctly.

 In the UK you can purchase symphytum officinale seeds online here, they will need full stratification as described in our guide.